talicopanda/social-media-influence-analysis/README.md

 ## Content Market Clustering

-`ContentMarketClustering` is an object that holds information about the clustering of tweets in the latent space.
+`ContentTypeMapping` is an object that holds information about the clustering of tweets in the latent space.
 It has the following fields:

 - tweet_to_cluster: a mapping of tweet ids from the community to the cluster they are assigned to
 - cluster_centers: the n-dimensional centerpoint of each cluster